DEFEDGE/MTD-manager-console/Setups/Ubuntu_Server.md

     sudo netplan apply
     ```
 4. Now your machine configuration is complete.
+N.B.
+If you're using the NAT+HOST ONLY configuration, check the gateway IP of the ethernet adapter (192.168.56.x) to set the static IP.

 ## 3. Advanced management
 If you are using a Windows machine as host and want to ease the VMs management, you can install a tool such as [MobaXTerm](https://mobaxterm.mobatek.net/).